peerlibrary/meteor-peerdb/README.md

 ```

 Return value is ignored.
 Triggers are useful when you want arbitrary code to be run when fields change.
-This could be easily implemented directly with [observe](http://docs.meteor.com/#observe), but triggers
+This could be implemented directly with [observe](http://docs.meteor.com/#observe), but triggers
 simplify that and provide an alternative API in the PeerDB spirit.

-Why we are using a trigger here and not auto-generated field?
+Why we are using a trigger here and not an auto-generated field?
 The main reason is that we want to assure
 `updatedAt` really just increases, so a more complicated update query is needed.
 Additionally, reference
 fields and auto-generated fields should be without side-effects and should be allowed to be called at any
 time.
 This is to assure that we can re-sync any broken references as needed.
 If you would use an
-auto-generated field it could be called again at a later time, updating `updatedAt` without any content
+auto-generated field it could be called again at a later time, updating `updatedAt` to a later time
-of a document really changing.
+without any content of a document really changing.

-PeerDB does not really re-sync any broken references automatically.
-If you believe such references exist
+PeerDB does not really re-sync any broken references (made while your Meteor application was not running)
-(eg., after a hard crash of your application), you can trigger re-syncing by calling `Document.updateAll()`.
+automatically.
+If you believe such references exist (eg., after a hard crash of your application), you
+can trigger re-syncing by calling `Document.updateAll()`.

 Abstract documents and `replaceParent`
 --------------------------------------